 Balloon bouquet

 The trick is simple: Make your balloons stand out.
 Create this bouquet using the centerpiece above as base to your helium balloons.
-Combine Happy Birthday mylar balloons with your star foil balloons and mi
+Combine Happy Birthday mylar balloons with your star foil balloons and mix them up with all-over print latex balloons (Party Magic will soon have all-over print star latex balloons).

 Balloon pillars

-but sure looks more expensive than they really are.
+These pillars are almost effortless to make but sure looks more expensive than they really are.
 Simple chain columns (Party Magic will soon have chain balloons) topped off with your star balloon or any of your themed foil balloons sets the stage for your big birthday bash!

 Ceiling decor